Lumbar ruptured disc

-A lumbar ruptured disc – as well as a cervical ruptured disc and thoracic ruptured disc – is more common in people over the age of 30.
-As the years go by, the jellylike material inside the spinal discs, known as the nucleus pulposus, begins to lose its fluid content, making it less springy and more easily injured.
-If the disc ruptures, the nucleus pulposus can be forced out through the tear in the disc’s outer layer, or annulus fibrosus.
-When this happens, pressure can be put on a nerve root or the spinal cord, leading to pain and other symptoms.
+A lumbar ruptured disc — as well as a cervical ruptured disc and thoracic ruptured disc — is more common in people over the age of 30 and becomes more likely with time.
+As the years go by, the gelatinous material inside the spinal discs begins to lose its fluid content, making it less springy and more easily injured.
+The tougher outer layer also starts to dry out with age, making it brittle and prone to tearing.
+A ruptured disc occurs when pressure from surrounding vertebrae causes the inner disc material to push through a tear in the outer layer.
+Nerves in the spine — the spinal cord and nerve roots — are already tightly packed into the spine and even a small amount of narrowing caused by a damaged disc can result in symptoms.

 Symptoms of a lumbar ruptured disc may include: